ianks/mini_phone/README.md

 ## Compatibility with PhoneLib

-MiniPhone aims to be compatible with [Phonelib](https://github.com/daddyz/phonelib) so in many cases it can be a drop in replacement.
-It has a smaller feature set, so if you need it it not a drop in replacement for every use case.
+MiniPhone aims to be compatible with [Phonelib](https://github.com/daddyz/phonelib).
+In many cases it can be a drop in replacement.
+It has a smaller feature set, so it is not a replacement for every use case.
 If there is a feature you need, open an issue and we will try to support it.

 ## Benchmarks

-On average, most methods are 40x t0 50x faster than other libraries.
+On average, most methods are 40x to 50x faster than other libraries.
 To run the benchmarks locally, execute: `bundle exec rake bench`

 ```